decentrawise/graphene/README.md

     You need to follow the instructions in the ["Accessing restrictable node API sets"](#accessing-restrictable-node-api-sets) section to allow a username/password access to the `network_node` API set.
-Then you need to pass the username/password to the `cli_wallet` on the command line.
+Then you need to pass the username/password to the `wallet` on the command line.

     It's set up this way so that the default configuration is secure even if the RPC port is publicly accessible.
 It's fine if your `graphened` allows the general public to query